enryold/docker-pgpool2-aws/README.md

 -
 ## Remember

-- If you using pgpool streaming_replication feature with check_period remember to set right user and password in your pgpool.conf file
+- If you use pgpool streaming_replication feature with check_period, remember to set right user and password in your pgpool.conf file

 ```
 sr_check_user = 'my_user'